takomo-io/takomo-docs/docs/parameter-resolvers/custom-parameter-resolvers.md

     - `base` - A pre-initialized Joi object schema that you can modify to provide your resolver's validation schema
   - You can return the pre-initialized schema from the schema function or use the Joi instance to create an entirely new schema.
 In most cases you should modify the base schema object as needed and then return it.

-## Parameter Resolver
+### Parameter Resolver

-The parameter resolver must implement the Resolver interface which consists of the following properties:
+The parameter resolver must implement the <ApiLink text="Resolver" source="interfaces/Resolver.html"/> interface which consists of the following properties:

 - `resolve`
   - A function that resolves the actual parameter value.
 The resolved value can be of any type and is converted to a string before it is passed to CloudFormation.
 If the value is an array, it is converted to a string by joining its values with a comma.